sokno/gtm-template/README.md

 More Information about dataLayer: https://support.google.com/tagmanager/answer/6164391?hl=en
 ### 3. Tag Configuration - Choose Variables
 To create the variable in GTM, click on the Variables tab.
-#### Account Id and Tracker Type
+#### Advertiser ID and Tracker Type
-- Create a `constant` type GTM variable with value as your account or advertiser id and give it a name e.g. AccountID.
+- Create a `constant` type GTM variable with value as your Advertiser Id and give it a name e.g. AdvertiserID.
 Select this variable for Account Id field.
 - Then select the Tracker Type from the drop down list.
 #### Data Layer Variables - Product(s), Order Id & Order Amount
 Create a data layer GTM variable.
 Input `orderID` defined in step 1 as `Data Layer Variable Name`.
 Select this variable for Order Id field.
 Follow this for other variables.
 ### 4. Tag Configuration - Setup the Trigger
-Under `Triggering` choose the correct trigger type for the pixel such as all pages, cart page, conversion event, etc. Then click save.
+Under `Triggering` choose the correct trigger type for the tag such as lead/home pages, cart page, conversion event, etc. Then click save.

 More Information: https://support.google.com/tagmanager/topic/7679384?hl=en&ref_topic=3441647

 ### 5. Preview & Publish
 Click on the preview button to test and preview this tag before setting it live.
-If the tag successfully fired publish the new changes to the workflow.
+If the tag successfully fires, publish the new changes to the workflow.

-# More About SourceKnowledge Pixels
+# More About SourceKnowledge Tags
 Please visit: http://www.sourceknowledge.com/help#tab-pixel-setup